inside webu’s hut

 air—sentient

-monk intoning
+monk intones

-U Jotika citakisas
+U Jotika's citakisas

 Schoolchildren respond to my greeting, offering high-fives.
-Near the gate entrance, a couple of ox-carts piled with hay, drivers perched high above, have stopped.
+Near the gate entrance, a couple of ox-carts piled high with hay, drivers perched above, have stopped.
 A grey-brown bird, firm beak, russet upper breast, saunters by.

 children’s hands outstretched